sveiae/website/index.md

 >We help organizations find security gaps the same way Fortune 500s do.
->* We enable you to look through security hype,
+>We enable our customers to see through security hype,
->* fix what’s relevant,
+>fix relevant security issues,
->* and in turn improve ROI for security budgets."
+>and in turn improve ROI for security budgets.

--Sven Eidissen, (founder)
+-Sven Eidissen (founder)